 As they reach the end of life, people suffering from dementia can present special challenges for caregivers.
-People can live with diseases such as Alzheimer’s or Parkinson’s dementia for years, so it can be hard to think of these as terminal diseases.
-But, they do cause death.
+People can live with diseases such as Alzheimer’s or Parkinson’s for years, so it can be hard to think of these as terminal diseases.
+But they can lead to death.

 Dementia causes the gradual loss of thinking, remembering, and reasoning abilities, making it difficult for those who want to provide supportive care at the end of life to know what is needed.
 Because people with advanced dementia can no longer communicate clearly, they cannot share their concerns.
 Is Uncle Bert refusing food because he’s not hungry or because he’s confused?
 Why does Grandma Sakura seem agitated?
 Is she in pain and needs medication to relieve it, but can’t tell you?